This post may contain affiliate links. Please read our disclosure policy.

 - Red Bell Pepper: Offers sweetness and crunch, balancing savory flavors.

-- Garlic Cloves: Contributes aromatic depth and a warm flavor that complements the dish.
+- Garlic Cloves: Contribute aromatic depth and a warm flavor that complements the dish.

-- Oregano: Adds earthy, minty notes, enhancing the soup’s Mexican flavor.
+- Oregano, Cumin, and Chipotle Powder: Adds earthy, nutty, and smoky flavors, enhancing the soup’s Mexican flavor.

 - Vegetable Broth: Serves as a flavorful base, making the soup rich and savory.